svgeesus/EuroMPE/Duophonic/voltage-ref-LT1236.md

 Fairly good at 2ppm/C typ, 5ppm/C max, not as good as MAX6226_50 1ppm/C typ, 3ppm/C max.

+Bourns wirewound trimmers with 50ppm/C are fearsomely expensive (3057Y-1-503  is $32.91/1) compared to the 100ppm/C cermet types (3296P-1-503LF $2.42/1).
+As this application is ratiometric, the tempco effect should be diminished.

 ## Thermal Hysteresis

 Very good at 3ppm.